 The successful demonstration of the technology, the first-of-its-kind study in mammals utilizing breast cancer, melanoma, ovarian, and lung cancer mouse models, was published in the journal Nature Biotechnology.

 Yan is an expert in the field of DNA origami, which in the past two decades, has developed atomic-scale manufacturing to build more and more complex structures.

-The bricks to build their structures come from DNA, which can self-fold into all sorts of shapes and sizes —all at a scale one thousand times smaller than the width of a human hair—in the hopes of one day revolutionizing computing, electronics and medicine.
+The bricks used to build their structures come from DNA, which can self-fold into all sorts of shapes and sizes — all at a scale one thousand times smaller than the width of a human hair — with the hope of one day revolutionizing computing, electronics, and medicine.